Passing the baton

 Industry celebrities or not, the people at TPC are all there for the same reasons you are, and they'll always be happy to hear they impressed someone, or to meet a new colleague.

 As with any conference, TPC has lots of great networking opportunities.
-The first TPC I went to, in 2017, was a real epiphany for me, revealing a warm, welcoming — and huge! — community of likeminded people, all grappling with the same professional challenges I was.
+The first TPC I went to, in 2017, was a real epiphany for me, revealing a warm, welcoming โ and huge! โ community of likeminded people, all grappling with the same professional challenges I was.
 Some of the people I met that year I'm still in touch with today.

 But networking is hard work, even if you're really good at it, and the one thing worse than not networking at all is networking when you're grumpy and exhausted.
 It benefits nobody if you're standing there rolling your eyes or making stilted conversation.
 So if you get to the end of the day and can't face the next social event, then give yourself a break!
 There will always be other conferences and other networking sessions.